antoario/CRM-tweb/README.md

 There are 3 possible roles in this system with unique capabilities:

-- **SuperAdmin**.
+- **superAdmin**.
 Who got this role has the opportunity to manage all departments and employees.
+This role is saved as **0**
-- **DepartmentManager**.
+- **manager**.
 Is someone can manage and see only his department add/remove the projects, employees and soo.
+This role is saved as **1**
-- **Employee**.
+- **employee**.
 He can only see the department and his job.
+This role is saved as **2**

+## SuperAdmin

+Only the superAdmin can add the benefits

+### Manager

+The managerial role enables the addition and management of employees within a department.

+This process involves both the frontend and backend systems.
+The frontend sends a token to the backend, which then verifies the user associated with that token.
+If the user possesses the appropriate access rights, the backend provides information specific to the relevant department.

+Additionally, the backend is designed to disregard the department field in data submissions from users holding a managerial role.

+Furthermore, the frontend is configured to conceal department selection options when a manager attempts to add new employees, benefits, or other related items.

+Managers are also empowered to assign benefits to employees.